 Karsten Heyne is one of the co-founders of Humedics GmbH.
 He is a Professor at the Free University of Berlin, with a focus on ultrafast spectroscopy in biologically-relevant systems.
 His research investigates electronic and structural changes as well as the specific manipulation of special organic molecule groups.

 Martin Stockmann is one of the co-founders of Humedics GmbH, and continues to provide advice and support to the management team on medical-related issues.
-He works as an abdominal surgeon at the Berlin Charité University medical centre in Professor Neuhaus‘ department, and focuses on liver surgery and liver transplantation.
+He is chief physician at the clinic for general, visceral and vascular surgery at the Evangelical Hospital Paul Gerhardt Stift in Wittenberg.
 He leads the Workgroup for the Liver, looking at improving recovery of patients after liver surgery and transplantation.
-Stockmann has published over 40 articles in the field of liver function testing.
+Stockmann has published over 100 articles in the field of liver function testing.

 Martin Stockmann, MD, PhD, an abdominal surgeon at the Berlin Charité University medical centre, created the LiMAx test in 2001 and founded the workgroup for the liver.